Troop 100 Information

 Facts about Troop 100

 Scouting in Westborough has more to offer than ever.
 The focus has shifted with the times, but the basic principles of Scouting will never go out of style.
-Troop 100 is one of three active troops in town.
+Troop 100 is one of two active troops in town.
 We meet every Thursday night that school is in session.
-Meetings are held at the The Evangelical Congregational Church (UCC) of Westborough.
+Meetings are held at the Harvey Building at 20 Phillips Street and run from 7:00 PM to 8:30 PM.

 Troop 100 offers a chance to . . .